Pia Herrera

+Career

-She started her career at TV4 hosting the daily news broadcast TV4Nyheterna, and later the Sunday breakfast television programme Söndagsmorgon.
+Herrera started her career at TV4 hosting the daily news broadcast TV4-nyheterna, and later the Sunday breakfast television programme Söndagsmorgon.

 After the switch to SVT, she has mainly hosted news broadcasts ABC, Rapport, Aktuellt and the business news programme A-ekonomi.
 Conde has also co-hosted and participated in lighter entertainment and game shows such as På spåret, the aid gala Världens barn, Allsång på Skansen and a television series about motor vehicles called Motoristen.

 In 2024, she switched career to press manager at SAS.

 Personal life

-She grew up in Sweden with a white mother from Finland and an Afro-Cuban father.
+She grew up in Sweden with a mother from Finland and an Afro-Cuban father.

-Pia Conde lives with Fredrik Sarman, attorney at law.
-He is also a Swede of Afro-Latino descent.
+Pia Herrera lives with Fredrik Sarman, attorney at law and also a Swede of Afro-Latino descent.